stacyburris/typescript-guide/README.md

 ## Syntax + Features

-- What is an interface?
+- What is an inference?
-- What is the syntax for defining an interface?
+- What is the syntax for defining an inference?

 ### VS

 ## Design Patterns with TS

-- How do we use interfaces to write reusable code?
+- How do we use inference to write reusable code?

 ### Course Goals